TamsinHuggins/pptx-to-pdf-and-concat/README.md

 Useful for consolidating multiple presentations into one PDF document for distrubution,

 ## Requirements
+- os - for navigating file directories
-argparse - For parsing command line options pptxtopdf - For converting PowerPoint files to PDF (ensure you have this installed or replace it with your preferred library) pypdf - For merging PDF files
+- pptxtopdf - For converting PowerPoint files to PDF (ensure you have this installed or replace it with your preferred library)
+- pypdf - For merging PDF files

 To install requirements: